dhrjklt/docker-for-yii-framework/README.md

-# Docker-yii
+# Docker-yii framework
-Docker  for development in Yii2 framework
+Docker  for development in Yii framework

-1. First clone the yii2 repo inside the folder.
+1. First clone the yii repo inside the folder.

-2. Create the runtime folder inside the yii2 repo.
+2. Create the runtime folder inside the yii repo.
 Give full privileges to assets and runtimefolder.

     chmod 777 runtime and
     chmod 777 runtime